Expeditors International of Washington (NASDAQ:EXPD) Given New $120.00 Price Target at Susquehanna

-Expeditors International of Washington (NASDAQ:EXPD – Free Report) had its target price boosted by Susquehanna from $112.00 to $120.00 in a research report released on Wednesday morning, Benzinga reports.
-Susquehanna currently has a neutral rating on the transportation company’s stock.
+Expeditors International of Washington (NASDAQ:EXPD – Free Report) had its price target upped by Susquehanna from $112.00 to $120.00 in a research report report published on Wednesday, Benzinga reports.
+They currently have a neutral rating on the transportation company’s stock.

 Get Our Latest Research Report on EXPD

-Expeditors International of Washington (NASDAQ:EXPD – Get Free Report) last released its earnings results on Tuesday, May 7th.
-The transportation company reported $1.17 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.10 by $0.07.
-The firm had revenue of $2.21 billion for the quarter, compared to the consensus estimate of $2.22 billion.
-Expeditors International of Washington had a return on equity of 28.43% and a net margin of 8.10%.
-The firm’s revenue was down 14.9% on a year-over-year basis.
-During the same period in the prior year, the firm earned $1.45 EPS.
-As a group, equities analysts forecast that Expeditors International of Washington will post 4.75 earnings per share for the current year.
+Expeditors International of Washington (NASDAQ:EXPD – Get Free Report) last announced its earnings results on Tuesday, May 7th.
+The transportation company reported $1.17 earnings per share for the quarter, beating analysts’ consensus estimates of $1.10 by $0.07.
+The company had revenue of $2.21 billion during the quarter, compared to analyst estimates of $2.22 billion.
+Expeditors International of Washington had a return on equity of 28.89% and a net margin of 7.81%.
+The firm’s quarterly revenue was down 14.9% compared to the same quarter last year.
+During the same period last year, the company posted $1.45 earnings per share.
+On average, equities analysts expect that Expeditors International of Washington will post 4.81 earnings per share for the current fiscal year.

 Expeditors International of Washington Company Profile